KDE/kde-builder/doc/getting-started/before-building.md

 ### Prepare the configuration file

-KDE Builder uses a [configuration file](./configure-data) to control which modules are built, where they are installed to, etc.
+KDE Builder uses a [configuration file](./configure-data) to control which projects are built, where they are installed to, etc.

 Run this command to generate configuration file: